m1n64/telegram-shop-front/README.md

+# WIP - Telegram Web App Shop

-# Next.js w/ Tailwind for Telegram Web Apps
+### Next.js w/ Tailwind for Telegram Web Apps

 This is a template for quickly create Telegram Web Apps using [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/).